solidjs/solid/documentation/guides/rendering.md

 };
 ```

 Solid's Components are the key part of its performance.
-Solid's approach is "Vanishing" Components made possible by lazy prop evaluation.
+Solid's approach of "Vanishing" Components is made possible by lazy prop evaluation.
 Instead of evaluating prop expressions immediately and passing in values, execution is deferred until the prop is accessed in the child.
-In so we defer execution until the last moment typically right in the DOM bindings maximizing performance.
+Doing so we postpone execution until the last moment, typically right in the DOM bindings, maximizing performance.
 This flattens the hierarchy and removes the need to maintain a tree of Components.

 ```jsx
 <Component prop1="static" prop2={state.dynamic} />;